overture-stack/website/markdown/documentation/score/installation/configuration/profiles.md

 ## Azure

 The `azure` profile is required if using Microsoft Azure storage as your object storage.
 It contains configuration settings specific for Azure.
-For details on configuring your object storage, see <a href="/documentation/score/installation/configuration/object-storage" target="_blank">Object Storage Integration</a>.
+For details on configuring your object storage, see <a href="/documentation/score/installation/configuration/object-storage" target="_blank" rel="noopener noreferrer">Object Storage Integration</a>.

 ```bash
 # Azure profile configuration